-Long and elegant baby names pair great with a shorter last name.
-They add to the flow of the name as a whole and they sound like they really belong together.
-For a good middle name, if you have a two-syllable last name, pick a one-syllable middle, and vice-versa — if you have a one-syllable last name, choose a two-syllable middle.
+Long and elegant baby names pair great with a shorter last name; they sound like they really belong together.
+If you have a two-syllable last name, you can balance it out with a one-syllable middle, and vice-versa.

-There’s no real reason to avoid a long first name if you also have a long last name, but many parents choose shorter first names if their last is long to save their child from a huge task when it comes to spelling — and writing — their first and last names.
-If you plan to use a nickname however, it may not be an issue for your family at all.
+But of course there’s no real reason to avoid a long first name if you also have a long last name — just look at the ever-cool Benedict Cumberbatch.
+Still, many parents choose shorter first names if their last is long to save their child some spelling/writing time.

-It can be good to have a ready-made nickname backup just in case your child isn’t totally wild about the name you choose, but she may love having a fancy baby name that is a little different from her peers as she grows up.
+It's a smart idea to have a ready-made nickname backup just in case your child isn’t totally wild about the name you choose.
+On the other hand, she may love nothing more than growing up with a fancy name that's a little different from those of her peers.

 Here are some of our favorites — maybe they’ll find their way to your baby name list.